 Jonathan Westrup –email@example.com

 We worked with the following partners:

 THAMES – Tower Hamlets Arts & Music Education Service

 Norwich and Norfolk Festival Bridge

-Think2020 is one of 13 organisations funded by Youth Music Fund C.
+Think2020 was one of 13 projects funded by Youth Music Fund C.

 Fund C awards larger grants for projects with a dual role of delivery and strategic work; developing, promoting and supporting musically inclusive practice